Financial Aid Information

 Offered to students who demonstrate a high level of achievement within this major.
-Awarded by the Media, Journalism and Public Relations Department.
+Awarded by the Digital Journalism and Media Department.

 Public Relations Scholarships

 Offered to students who demonstrate a high level of achievement within this major.
-Awarded by the Media, Journalism & Public Relations Department.
+Awarded by the Public Relations and Strategic Communication Department.

-Offered to students who are highly involved with the Chimes (Biola's student newspaper).
-Awarded by the Media, Journalism and Public Relations Department.
+Offered to students who are highly involved with The Chimes (Biola's student newspaper and news site).
+Awarded by the Digital Journalism and Media Department.

 Communication Disorders Scholarship